 Students of all faculties, writing proficiencies, and levels of academic achievement use the Writing Centre’s popular one-to-one consultation service.
 These free, confidential appointments are specific to individual student needs, but commonly include topics such as

 - understanding an assignment

 - working with an outline or preliminary draft

 - refining a thesis statement

 - handling writer’s block

 We encourage you to use our online booking system to book an appointment with a Writing Consultant (please note that we do not allow students to book telephone appointments via the online system – see below for more information).
-If you have questions about the online booking system, please click here for answers to frequently asked questions.
-You may also email email@example.com, call 613-533-6315 or visit the Student Academic Success Services reception desk on the main floor of Stauffer Library, between 8:30 a.m. and 4:30 p.m., Monday to Friday (note that our front desk is usually closed for lunch from 12:00 – 1:00 p.m).
+If you have questions about the online booking system, please see the questions and responses in the FAQ tab.
+You may also email firstname.lastname@example.org, call 613-533-6315 or visit the Student Academic Success Services reception desk on the main floor of Stauffer Library, between 8:30 a.m. and 4:30 p.m., Monday to Friday (note that our front desk is usually closed for lunch from 12:00 – 1:00 p.m).

 If possible, book early!